What is Instructional Design ?

 According to Reigeluth Instruction, Design Theory is

-(a) Design-oriented (focusing on means to attain given goals for learning or development) and identifies methods of instruction (ways to support and facilitate learning) and the situation in which these methods should and should not be used.
+(a) Design-oriented (focusing on means to achieve given goals for learning or development) and identifies methods of instruction (ways to support and facilitate learning) and therefore the situation during which these methods should and will not be used.

-(b) Methods of instruction can be broken down into more detailed component methods.
+(b) Methods of instruction are often weakened into more detailed component methods.

 Cognitive Load Theory and Design of Instruction

 Cognitive load theory developed out of several empirical studies of learners, as they interacted with instructional materials.
-Sweller and his associates began to measure the effects of working memory load and found that the format of Instructional materials has an effect on the performance of the learners using those materials.
+Sweller and his associates began to live the consequences of memory load and located that the format of Instructional materials has an impact on the performance of the learners using those materials.

-By the mid-1990s, Sweller and his associates had discovered several effects related to cognitive load and the design of instruction (e.g. the split attention effect, redundant effect, and the worked-example effect).
+By the mid-1990s, Sweller and his associates had discovered several effects associated with cognitive load and therefore the design of instruction (e.g. the split attention effect, redundant effect, and therefore the worked-example effect).
 Later, other researchers like Richard Meyer began to attribute learning effects load.
 Mayer and associates soon developed a Cognitive Theory of Multimedia Learning.

-Instructional Designers use various instructional strategies to reduce cognitive load.
-For example, they think that the onscreen should not be more than 150 words, or the text should be presented in small meaningful chunks.
-The designer also uses auditory and visual methods to communicate information to the learner.
+Instructional Designers use various instructional strategies to scale back cognitive load. for instance, they think that the onscreen shouldn’t be quite 150 words, or the text should be presented in small meaningful chunks.
+The designer also uses auditory and visual methods to speak information to the learner.

 Gagne’s Theory of Instruction

-Gagne’s Theory of Instruction is widely used in the design of instructional designers in many settings and has continuous influence in the field of educational technology.
-Synthesizing ideas from behaviorism and cognitivism, he provides a clear template that is easy to follow for designing instruction events.
+Gagne’s Theory of Instruction is widely utilized in the planning of instructional designers in many settings and has continuous influence within the field of educational technology.
+Synthesizing ideas from behaviorism and cognitivism, he provides a transparent template that’s easy to follow for designing instruction events.
 Instructional designers who follow Gagne’s theory will likely have totally focused, efficient instruction.

 Taxonomy of Learning Outcome